ME-ICA/me-ica/README.md

 #Some Notes

 - Make sure your datasets have slice timing information in the header.
-If not sure, specify a `--tpattern` option to `meica.py`.
+If slice timing information is in BIDS headers, specify a `--tpattern bids` option to `meica.py`.
 Check AFNI documentation of [3dTshift](http://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTshift.html) to see slice timing codes.
 - For more info on T2* weighted anatomical-functional coregistration click [here](http://wiki.org/meica_alignp_mepi_anat.html)
 - FWHM smoothing is not recommended. tSNR boost is provided by optimal combination of echoes.
 For better overlap of 'blobs' across subjects, use non-linear standard space normalization instead with `meica.py ... --qwarp`